 - Artificial chemical fertilisers are prohibited.
 Farmers use natural foods such as green compost or manure, which nourish plants and to help develop a healthy, resilient soil.
 They may also plant clover, which takes nitrogen out of the air and fixes it naturally into soil.

 - The use of pesticides is severely restricted.
 Instead, organic farmers develop nutrient-rich soil to grow strong, healthy crops, and encourage wildlife to help control pests and disease.

 - Organically farmed animals enjoy high welfare standards, and are given freedom to roam outside wherever possible.
 Our organic dairy cows and sheep are encouraged to graze on natural pastures, free from chemical fertilisers or pesticides, and our organic hens enjoy more room to roam than standard free-range birds.
 The routine use of antibiotics is banned, with farmers focusing instead on preventative methods such as keeping smaller herd and flock sizes.

 The Duchy Future Farming Programme, run in partnership with the Soil Association, supports farmers in conducting research into organic farming methods.
 Recent projects have explored the use of uddermint as an alternative to antibiotics in dairy cows, and the effectiveness of green manures in building soil fertility.
 Over 3000 farmers have been involved in ‘Field Labs’ to date.

 It’s not just the environment that benefits from your organic choice.
-Sales of Waitrose Duchy Organic provide a donation to The Prince of Wales’s Charitable Foundation, supporting good causes across the UK.
-More than £2m is raised annually in this way for distribution to charitable causes, of which £75,000 goes to The Prince’s Countryside Fund (Charity no 1136077).
+Sales of Waitrose Duchy Organic provide a donation to The Prince of Wales’s Charitable Foundation trading as The Prince of Wales's Charitable Fund (PWCF), supporting good causes across the UK.
+More than £2m is raised annually in this way for distribution to charitable causes, of which £100,000 goes to The Prince’s Countryside Fund (Charity no 1136077).